.5: The Gray Chapter: Commercial performance

 The Gray Chapter is Slipknot's second album to debut at number one on the US Billboard 200, selling 132,000 copies in its first week.
 The album also debuted at number one in Australia, Japan, Canada, Russia and Switzerland.
 It had top 5 debuts in the United Kingdom, Germany, Ireland, Austria, New Zealand, Mexico, Denmark and Finland.

 Track listing

-All songs credited to Slipknot.
+All songs credited to Slipknot in the album liner notes.
 Writing credits taken from ASCAP.